 Many people possess the traits typically associated with event and wedding planning: organization, patience, and just being a pleasure to work with.
 But like pet-related services, the key to success in this field is flexibility.
 Much of your work will be done on weekends, and you’ll probably have to do quite a bit of traveling.

 Your overhead will be low because you can work from home and don’t need employees or equipment.
-Whether or not this is a truly low-cost business idea, however, depends on your marketing and networking strategy.
+Whether or not this is a genuinely low-cost business idea, however, depends on your marketing and networking strategy.
 If you’re a wedding planner, it might make sense to buy advertising space on websites like The Knot as well as social media, most notably Instagram.
 Another proven method for getting new business is going to bridal expos and other events, where you can also connect with vendors.
 Speaking with vendors and other planners will likely determine whether you should focus more on in-person or digital marketing strategies.

-Most parents prefer babysitters that have completed a number of training courses, such as CPR and first aid.
+Most parents prefer babysitters that have completed several training courses, such as CPR and first aid.
 These courses will likely be your sole startup costs, and you can usually take them online.
 Depending on the age of the children you look after, you might consider forming your own set of toys or educational tools.
 Since today’s children tend to enjoy tablet-based activities, you should familiarize yourself with the most popular games and compile a list of favorites to suggest to new clients.

 9. Social Media Management

 Virtually all businesses need active social media accounts.
-But many business owners are relatively new to social media and/or cannot afford in-house marketing teams.
+But many business owners are relatively new to social media and cannot afford in-house marketing teams.
 Their most cost-effective solution is outsourcing their social media duties to a freelance consultant or manager.

 Since you have no experience, you’ll have to build up your personal social media accounts and lend your services (like posting original content) to any friends or relatives looking to increase their followers.
 Yes, your first jobs will technically be pro bono.
 Once you’ve amassed a decent portfolio, consider taking an online course in social media management.
 This will likely be your only startup expense.
 Few other business ideas, however, require the time investment of a new social media management service.

 Small, local businesses will be your first clients since they won’t mind your lack of paid experience.
 But regardless of their expectations, you’ll have to go above and beyond to produce real results.
-Basic social media management won’t cut it for your first clients, since this is your opportunity to establish a reputation.
+Basic social media management won’t cut it for your first clients since this is your opportunity to establish a reputation.

 Even the most targeted social media campaigns take time to generate quality leads.
 Until this happens, you can prove your worth with the amount you devote to each client.
 This will reinforce the notion that in the coming weeks or months, their social media marketing investment will most likely pay off.